On bifurcations and traction forces on an obstacle in incompressible flow: Unsteady Sch a fer--Turek benchmark observations

+where the integration is performed along both channel walls and accounts for the opposite signs of vorticity (representing clockwise and counterclockwise rotation).
+Although the geometry itself is weakly asymmetric, viscous effects at low Reynolds numbers suppress the dynamical amplification of this imperfection, resulting in an effectively symmetric flow response.
+The quantity $\delta$ therefore measures not the presence of asymmetry per se, but its dynamical amplification in the flow.
+Notably, this diagnostic exhibits a zero crossing near $\mathrm{Re} = 315$ with rapid growth afterwards, indicating the pronounced asymmetry towards the top wall; see \cref{fig:vorticity_plot}.
+The rapid growth of $\delta$ beyond this point indicates the transition, consistent with the observed steady‑state behavior.

+However, this transition does not immediately produce the Kármán vortex street.
+Instead of being advected along the centerline, the vortical structures are transported along the channel walls.
+Wake structures along the centerline decay after approximately one shedding period, and the wake retains a qualitative similarity to the flow patterns observed at lower Reynolds numbers.
+This behavior is clearly illustrated in \cref{fig:snapshot_almost_turbulent} at $\mathrm{Re} = 500$, where the vortex street remains decaying.

-Beyond this point, interestingly, all simulations, regardless of initial condition (steady states, zero field, or ramped inflow), still consistently converge to the same non-symmetric periodic attractor.
-This robust selection reflects the influence of the slight geometric imperfection: while negligible at lower $\mathrm{Re}$, it becomes amplified once symmetry-breaking instabilities emerge.
-Instead of allowing the spontaneous emergence of twin symmetry-related attractors (as would occur via a pitchfork bifurcation in a perfectly symmetric setup), the asymmetry unfolds the bifurcation and biases the system toward a single outcome: the attractor aligned with the side of the displaced obstacle.
+Finally, beyond the $\mathrm{Re} = 315$, in all our simulations, regardless of initial condition (steady states, zero field, or ramped inflow), solutions consistently converge to the same non‑symmetric periodic attractor.
+This robust selection indicates that the long‑time dynamics strongly favor a single asymmetric state.
+While the geometry contains a small inherent asymmetry, and such biases may influence branch selection, the present results only demonstrate the observed consistency of the selected attractor.
+Instead of allowing the spontaneous emergence of twin symmetry-related attractors (as would occur via a pitchfork bifurcation in a perfectly symmetric setup), the system displays an unfolded bifurcation structure, with the dynamics biased toward a single outcome: the attractor aligned with the side of the displaced obstacle.
 Preliminary results in the symmetric configuration, where a pitchfork bifurcation is confirmed in the steady-state branch at a similar critical Reynolds number, suggest that, in principle, the system could support both attractors.
 But in practice, even small imperfections, such as geometrical or numerical, tend to select one of them.
 Future work with strictly enforced symmetry or symmetry-breaking perturbations could help clarify the existence and structure of these twin attractors and the role of basin geometry in their selection.

-To extend unsteady simulations to higher Reynolds numbers ($\mathrm{Re} > 650$), we had to improve the numerical robustness of the solver.
-Two main issues emerged in this regime: excessive backflow at the outflow boundary and pressure wave reflections.
-The backflow problem typically occurred when a steady-state solution was used as the initial condition, causing large vortical structures to exit the domain and leading to Newton iteration failures.
-Conversely, using a zero initial field resulted in sharp pressure gradients when the sudden inflow-induced changes reached the outflow, eventually stalling the solver.